cmason2/FirstPersonSword/README.md

 3. Boss Level

 `How to play the game:`
-This dungeon has multiple Levels, each filled with different enemies and huddles, providing you with an adventure in every corner.
+This dungeon has multiple levels, each filled with different enemies and challenges to overcome.
-Use WASD keys and mouse/Trackpad to navigate forward, backward, left and right.
+Use the WASD keys to navigate forward, backwards, left and right.
+A mouse/trackpad is used to look around.

-Up on entering the game, player will face the Maze level, a dark room as a first level where user with the help of torch have to find the keys to get in to the next Level, A Spike Room where player have to face the spikes that will come up and down and the enemies as well.
-Player should kill the enemies and with that enemy they should activate the button that will help to deactivate the spike and allow the player to enter it to the final room, The Boss Level.
-Boss level is the final level of the game, this level loads with lot of enemies and a big boss (Big enemy), Up on killing the enemies, player will carry the dead enemies and up on placing it on the pressure pan on both sides of the big boss, this will build a platform that will ease the player to attack the big boss.
+The player will awaken in a dark room inhabited by a terrifying monster.
+The player must evade the monster and locate three keys with the help of a torch to proceed further into the dungeon.
+The second room is littered with sharp spikes that will damage the player on contact.
+The player must battle their way through a number of enemies to reach a switch that will remove the obstruction blocking the exit door.
+The player's final challenge takes place in the dungeon boss's lair.
+The player must use their wits to take down the boss and secure their freedom.

 `Limitations <Future work>:`
 1. Implement sounds to the game
-2. Imeplement health elements to regaain the player stamina (Health bar)
+2. Implement collectible health resources to restore the player's health
-3. Implement stamina (Health bar) to the torch in the maze level
+3. Implement player stamina that is consumed when running or attacking
+4. Torch battery power drains over time, can be recharged by collecting batteries.
-4. Creating duplicate doors to trap the player
+5. Create duplicate doors to trap the player
-5. Creating puzzles to complicate the levels
+6. Create puzzles to complicate the levels
-6. Implement pause menu to game, with "Exit" and "Return to Menu" buttons and user can change mouse sensitivity
+7. Implement a pause menu to game, with "Exit" and "Return to Menu" buttons and user can change mouse sensitivity